nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ----
 ##### Delete SSH Key
 The `DELETE /keys/:id` route is used to cancel a key that was previously created via Nanobox.
+If your provider supports adding metadata to keys, your adapter **MUST** treat a metadata entry (frequently called a tag) of `Nanobox: false` as though the key does not exist, returning an appropriate error, and not actually delete the key.

 *NOTE*: This route is **not** required if your provider uses passwords for SSH instead of SSH keys, assuming the Install Server Key endpoint is implemented instead.